amolvkharche/digitalOceank8s/README.md

   terraform plan
   terraform apply

-Once terraform successfully applied you will see the message below
+Once terraform is successfully applied, you will see the message below

   Outputs:
   kubeconfig_path_do = "./kubeconfig"